Darkxell/PMDMMO/doc/communication.md

 The websocket RFC is available here: https://tools.ietf.org/html/rfc6455

-The server is divided in two parts, each having their own TCP socket endpoint: a chat and a game information endpoint.
-It is the client's job to connect to both to send and be able to recieve the appropriate information.
+It is the client's job to connect to the endpoint to send and be able to recieve the appropriate information.
-The endpoints are available at the following adresses:
+The endpoint is available at the following adress:

-\[server ip or linked dns]:8080/PMDMMOServer/chat

 \[server ip or linked dns]:8080/PMDMMOServer/game

+Note:
+As of 30 Aug 2018, support for the chat endpoint has been fully removed.
+Any mùention of a chat endpoint is legacy and needs to be updated.

 # 2.1 - Required payload structure